 Memorizing God’s word is a discipline that will change everything about us: how we think, how we act, how we talk, how we love, how we share, and how we obey.
 Let the Bible sink deep into your heart.
 Know it so you can live it.

 If you enjoyed this article and would like to receive free daily devotions each day including a key memory verse.
-Please sign up using the form below.
+Please sign up using the form in the sidebar.